Top executives from Mastercard and Visa face Congress over high swipe fees - NewsBreak

 Top executives from Mastercard and Visa face Congress over high swipe fees

-WASHINGTON — You may not know it, but when you swipe your credit card, it comes at a cost to business owners.
+WASHINGTON, D.C. — You may not know it but when you swipe your credit card, it comes at a cost to business owners.

-It’s called an interchange fee, and companies pay it to banks so you can use credit cards to buy goods and services.

 But small business owners say these fees have gotten way too high.